Secondhand World: Plot

-Writer Christine Thomas, in the Chicago Tribune stated that Isa has "detachment" and "is rigidly portrayed as separate", while Isa's parents show leniency towards Isa and "embrace American life".
+Writer Christine Thomas, in the Chicago Tribune, stated that Isa has "detachment" and "is rigidly portrayed as separate", while Isa's parents show leniency toward Isa and "embrace American life".

 Reception

 Deborah Vankin of the Los Angeles Times described it as "A pretty novel with something to say".
 She argued that the storyline is "worthwhile" though she argued the story is "disjointed" with the book being "simply about too much" with "external situations" being "forced".
 Vankin described the book as "Rick Moody’s “The Ice Storm” meets a vintage version of “Crash.”"

 Kirkus Reviews states that Min used "stringent attention and honesty" in crafting the characters and setting.

 Publishers Weekly stated that Min had been "spot-on" in demonstrating "an outsider family's tight-knit alienation".
 PW stated that the storyline "lurches and meanders".